Distinguished VP Analyst

 Roles and Responsibilities

-Frances Karamouzis is a Chief of Research and Distinguished Analyst in Gartner's Research Advisory Group, focusing on sourcing strategies for business and IT services.
+Frances Karamouzis is the Group Chief of Research for IT Leaders and GTP.
+She is also a Distinguished VP Analyst in Gartner's Research and Advisory Group focusing on Artificial Intelligence, Hyperautomation (inclusive of RPA and decision modelling) as well as the business and IT services to drive outcomes.
 Ms. Karamouzis is focused on research that addresses strategic planning, evaluations, business cases and service delivery capabilities, as well as disruptive trends.
-Examples include, digital business and the shift from labor arbitrage to automation arbitrage through the use of intelligent automation services (Gartner's umbrella term for artificial intelligence, RPA, bots, chatbots, machine learning, cognitive computing, conversational platforms, and use of digital or virtual agents).
-The business and IT service lines that she focuses on include application services (inclusive of SaaS) and business process services (BPS), which includes BPaaS, BPO and KPO.
-With 31 years of experience in the industry, Ms. Karamouzis has appeared and/or contributed to reports showcased on 60 Minutes, CNN, CNBC, PBS, Business Week, Forbes and the Council for Foreign Relations.
+Ms. Karamouzis has appeared and/or contributed to reports showcased on 60 Minutes, CNN, CNBC, PBS, Business Week, Forbes and the Council for Foreign Relations.
 Ms. Karamouzis earned a bachelor's degree in International Business and Accounting from New York University.
-She has also completed her M.B.A. in Finance at New York University, as well.
+She has also completed her M.B.A. in Finance at New York University.

 Frances Karamouzis's Recent Gartner Activity